 The most common type of recurrent breast cancer in men and women are as follows:

-• Local Recurrence: Cancer reappears in or near the same breast or the chest wall.
+Cancer reappears in or near the same breast or chest wall.

 Suggested Treatment: The preferred approach for local recurrence is surgical intervention.
 This may involve performing a mastectomy if the patient has not undergone one previously or surgically removing the tumor.
-Subsequent to the surgical procedure, a combination of breast cancer chemotherapy and radiation is often employed.
+After the surgical procedure, a combination of breast cancer chemotherapy and radiation is often employed.

-Hormone therapy or targeted therapy may also be considered, depending on whether the specific cancer type is receptive to either or both of these treatments.
+Hormone therapy or targeted therapy may also be considered, depending on whether the specific cancer type is receptive to either or both treatments.

-• Distant Recurrence: Cancer metastasizes, spreading to other parts of the body, such as the bones, liver or lungs.
+Cancer metastasizes, spreading to other parts of the body, such as the bones, liver, or lungs.

 Please note: When cancer in one breast responds to treatment, but another tumor develops in the untreated breast, healthcare providers categorize it as a new cancer rather than recurrent breast cancer.
 They may refer to this as a second cancer.